curvegrid/go-ethereum-wiki/Mining.md

 ## Mining Software

-Currently `geth` only supports a CPU miner natively.
-We are working on a GPU miner, but it may not be available for the Frontier release.
+The official Frontier release of `geth` only supports a CPU miner natively.
+We are working on a [GPU miner](https://github.com/ethereum/go-ethereum/tree/gpuminer), but it may not be available for the Frontier release.
 Geth however can be used in conjunction with `ethminer`, using the standalone miner as workers and `geth` as scheduler communicating via [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC).

 The [C++ implementation of Ethereum](https://github.com/ethereum/cpp-ethereum/) (not officially released) however has a GPU miner.
 It can be used from `eth`, `AlethZero` (GUI) and `ethMiner` (the standalone miner).